Back when I was in high school, I struggled a lot with my weight.

 2. High-Protein, Low-Carb Diets

-Another strategy that worked well for me was reducing my carbohydrate intake and focusing on high-protein meals.
-I didn’t completely eliminate carbs, but I focused on cutting out refined sugars and processed foods, which helped me shed weight faster.
+I didn’t completely eliminate carbs, but I focused on cutting out refined sugars and processed foods, which helped me lose weight faster.

 Why it worked: Cutting back on carbs lowered my insulin levels, which helped my body burn fat instead of storing it.
 At the same time, the protein kept me full, so I didn’t feel like I was missing out.